-For all parcels, indicate document used to
+For all parcels, indicate \document used to

-If parcel(s) not owned by applicant(s) indicate
+If parcel(s) not owned by

 Complete the Property Data Sheet, listing all parcels included in the proposed project, as well as the owner(s) of each parcel.
-Indicate and attach all required documents including any clarifying comments below.
+Indicate and attach all required documents\ including any clarifying comments below.
 Attach additional sheets if necessary.

-acqı indi uisition cate ty chase n.
-For ns, pe of and attach a copy of each document-clearly labeled with the APN-to this document document verifying long-term Permission to Develop and maintain and attach here on to
+Indicate type of ownership.
+For acquisitions, indicate type of purchase o.
+For and attach a copy of each document-clearly applicant(s) indicate document verifying long-term Permission to Develop and maintain and attach here n to O&M to be

-No. Owner Name Assessor Parcel Number(s) Acreage Fee Simple Easement Other (describe) Proof of Ownership (tax bill, grant deed, etc.) O&M Agreement Lease JPA Letter from Owner Other (describe) Entity to perform O&M # of years O&M to be performed
+No. Owner Name Assessor Parcel Number(s) Acreage Fee Simple Easement Other (describe) Proof of Ownership (tax bill, grant deed, etc.) O&M Agreement Lease JPA Letter from Owner Other (describe) Entity to perform O&M # of years O

-1 OWNER HAINS Trainibor(o) rioreage Siii, grant acca, cic.)
-Zinaty to porioriii oaivi
+1

 2

 3

 4

 5

 6

 7

 8

 9

 10

-Comr Comments:
+Com Comments:

-Tot tal Number of Parcel e· Total Nu ımbo r of A croe:
+To Total Number of Parcels:Total Number of Acres:

-APPENDIX M: PROJECT PERMIT/APPROVAL STATUS
+APPENDIX N: PROJECT PERMIT/APPROVAL STATUS